jamesboot/jamesboot/README.md

 # :mega: About me

 ## :alarm_clock: TL;DR
-- 🔭 I’m currently working on: implementing ML models in analysis pipelines & pipeline automation.
+- 🔭 I’m currently working on: implementing ML models in analysis pipelines & pipeline automation & playing with AI.
 - 🌱 I’m currently learning: NextFlow!
 - 💬 Ask me about: Anything!
 I'll try and help as best as I can!
 - 📫 How to reach me: LinkedIn
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I went to high school in China!
+And my profile picture is AI generated (surprise!).

 ## :pencil: Key publications
 - https://doi.org/10.7554/eLife.77335